 There are a surprising (or perhaps frightening) number of videos on the Internet that involve small animals (particularly dogs and cats) doing adorable things.
-Online are videos of kittens resting, kittens playing with dogs, puppies crawling along with babies, kittens chasing dots from laser pointers, cats trying (and failing) to jump on couches, and puppies playing with squeaky balls.
-What’s with our seemingly boundless fascination with kitten videos?
+Online are videos of kittens resting, kittens playing with dogs, puppies crawling along with babies, kittens chasing dots from laser pointers, and puppies playing with squeaky balls.
+What’s with our seemingly boundless fascination with funny cat videos?
+Don’t miss these 17 things cats are probably trying to tell you, by the way.

 Infant cuteness creates positive feelings in the adults and older children who see them.
 This positive feeling is necessary because (as anyone who has spent a lot of time with infants can attest) babies can be quite difficult to be around in large doses.
 Babies require a lot of care.
 They need to be fed, washed, and carried.
 They often cry when they are not sleeping.
 And babies often wake up in the middle of the night needing to be fed, or changed, or just because.